danishali98/Music-Genre-Classifier/README.md

 The *genre_test.py* can be used to test a new audio clip for genres considering that the clip be in .wav format.

 The file *music_genre_cnn.py* contains the implementation of CNN model from skLearn.
-It first creates a spectogram form the audio clips.
+It first creates a spectogram frmm the audio clips.
 Then, features are extracted from the spectogram and written to a *.csv* file.
 For that you have to uncomment the respective code as highlighted by comments in the code.
 Then for tuning your model, you can comment out the spectogram creation and feature extraction.

 The model consists of 4 layers of with the Rectified Linear Unit (relu) with Regularizers and a softmax layer with 10 neurons indicating the total of 10 supported genres.